Lyme Disease: Prevention Is Key

 - If you’re out walking or hiking, avoid wooded and brushy areas with high grass and leaf litter, and walk in the center of trails.

 - Use insect repellents that contain 20 to 30 percent DEET (chemical name: N,N-diethyl-meta-toluamide) on exposed skin and clothing, for tick protection that lasts up to several hours.
 Interested in DEET-free repellents that are effective on ticks?
-Click here to find the right one for you.
+Find the right tick repellent for you.

 - Use products that contain permethrin to treat clothing and gear, such as boots, pants, socks, and tents, after being in a tick-infested area.